jlapeyre/Symata.jl/README.md

 should be possible to write user or quasi-user level code *easily* in Julia.

-Symbols are currently done this way
+Symbols are currently done this way (this is a bit outdated)

 ```julia
 type SJSym{T}  <: AbstractSJSym